The Grand Canyon begins at Lees Ferry

 a few miles upstream.

 For about half a mile above the north fork junction, the south branch of Jackass Creek has a most beautiful and impressive series of circular pools, narrow channels, stepped and curved rocks, worn smooth by countless years of flood waters.
-Following recent rainfall, some pools are several meters deep, although most can be avoided by walking along ledges above.
-There are several drops of 5-20 feet but only one significant obstacle - a deepish pool beneath a massive fallen rock, with a steep slope just beyond.
+Following recent rainfall, some pools are several feet deep, although most can be avoided by walking along ledges above.
+There are several drops of 5 to 20 feet but only one significant obstacle - a deepish pool beneath a massive fallen rock, with a steep slope just beyond.
 This can be climbed, or alternatively bypassed using a rope that may be left nearby.
 The final stretch of the canyon opens out and branches several times when near to the main road.
 The starting point for the hike may be reached again after a half mile walk across the plateau above.